 Faculty Accessibility Resources

-Additional accessibility considerations may be required based on the specific accommodation needs of a student in their course(s).
 We have developed a faculty training module for providing information about working with students with disabilities.
 Also, we have many resources for faculty including:

 - How to Add Extended Time to Tests

 - How to Create Accessible PowerPoints, Word Documents, and PDF's

 - Confidentiality of Student Information

 - How to set up student accommodations when using Respondus LockDown Browser or Monitoring.

 - Using Zoom and Zoom Accessibility

 - Using Web Ex and Web Ex Accessibility